 High-Profile Ransomware Attacks in 2021

-By June, we’ve already seen many high-profile attacks on corporations and firms across the country and the world.
+In 2021, we’ve seen many high-profile attacks on corporations and firms across the country and the world.
 Just six ransomware groups are responsible for breaching the cybersecurity defenses of 292 organizations.
 These criminal organizations have so far taken more than $45 million in ransom money from their attacks.
 (ZDNet)

-Here are 10 of the biggest ransomware attacks that made headlines in just the first half of 2021.
+Here are 10 of the biggest ransomware attacks that made headlines in 2021.

 As most Americans are directly impacted by gasoline shortages, this attack hit close to home for many consumers.
 The DarkSide gang was behind the attack and targeted the firm’s billing system and internal business network, leading to widespread shortages in multiple states.
 To avoid further disruption, Colonial Pipeline eventually gave in to the demands and paid the group $4.4 million dollars in bitcoin.